Skip site navigation (1)Skip section navigation (2)

 This key requires a floating-point value, which must be larger than

 1.0.
 It is used in conjunction with the peer key backlog-limit.
+If

-For example, if backlog-limit has a value of 1000000, and backlog-
+For example, if backlog-limit has a value of 1000000, and backlog-fac-

-larger than 2000000 bytes in size, it will be truncated to 1000000
+than 2000000 bytes in size, it will be truncated to 1000000 bytes.
+The

-happens on line boundaries, so the final size may be a bit less
+boundaries, so the final size may be a bit less than this number.
+If

-than this number.
-If backlog-limit-highwater is defined too, then
+backlog-limit-highwater is defined too, then backlog-factor takes

-This parameter also applies to the debug file when debug-shrinking
+This parameter also applies to the debug file when debug-shrinking is

-on backlog files.
+backlog files.

 backlog-limit-highwater

-This key requires a positive integer value that must be larger than
+This key requires a positive integer value that must be larger than the

-the value for backlog-limit.
+value for backlog-limit.
 The default value is 0.

-If the size of the backlog file gets larger than this value (in
+If the size of the backlog file gets larger than this value (in bytes),

-backlog-limit.
-If both backlog-factor and backlog-limit-highwater
+If both backlog-factor and backlog-limit-highwater are defined, then

-are defined, then the value of backlog-factor is used.
+the value of backlog-factor is used.

-This parameter also applies to the debug file when debug-shrinking
+This parameter also applies to the debug file when debug-shrinking is

-on backlog files.
+backlog files.

 backlog-feed-first